 Exposure: 1/8 s @ f20, ISO 100

 If you want to achieve shutter speeds longer than 30 seconds, then you will have to switch your camera to bulb mode.
 This mode is generally present in SLR cameras only.
-Bulb mode demands for more power.
+Bulb mode demands more power.
 So, make sure that you have sufficient battery power before going for a shot in bulb mode.
-This mode is used for taking snaps of star trails, lightning, fireworks and light painting.
+Star trails, lightning, fireworks and light painting are captured in this mode.
+Its always good to use a Battery grip also.

 Shutter speed, Aperture & ISO